-At Q4 2011 liquid assets accounted for approximately 14% of total assets, including cash and deposits with the central bank and the securities portfolio, which mainly comprise covered bonds, Norwegian government bonds and senior bonds in Norwegian savings banks as well as some corporate bonds and shareholdings.
-However, we note that holdings are concentrated on Norwegian securities, which could lead to some vulnerability.
+At YE 2011 liquid assets accounted for approximately 17% of total assets , including cash and deposits with the central bank and the securities portfolio, which mainly comprise covered bonds, Norwegian government bonds and senior bonds in Norwegian savings banks as well as some corporate bonds and shareholdings.
+However, we note that holdings are concentrated on Norwegian securities, which we see as a vulnerability from a concentration point of view.

-In Moody's view Sparebanken Møre's liquidity position is in line with that of other Norwegian banks but remain affected by a high reliance on market funding.
+In Moody's view, Sparebanken Møre's liquidity position is in line with that of most other Norwegian banks but remains affected by a high reliance on market funding.